Thomas Quasthoff (Chair)

 In 1972, Charlotte Lehmann took up her teaching activity at the University for Music Hannover.
 Since 1988, she has the chair for singing at the University for Music of Würzburg.
 She was a teacher of international prize winners such as Lioba Brown, Grammy winner Thomas Quasthoff and Professor Maria Kowollik.
 Charlotte Lehmann led international master courses and regularly gives classes at Haus Marteau (Lichtenberg/Bayreuth).
 She is editor of aria-books by J.S.
 Bach and W. A. Mozart for all types of voices (Bärenreiter-Verlag), and is internationally in demand as juror and lecturer.

 Helga Machreich was born in Villach, Austria and grew up in a musical family.
 After graduating from high school, she decided to live in France for an extended period of time.
 She studied French at the University of Rennes in Brittany, then returned home to attend the Vienna University of Economics and Business, majoring in Commercial Science.
-There, she formed the economic university’s amateur orchestra, participating herself as clarinetist and organizing numerous tours throughout Europe for the group.
+While there, she built up the economic university’s amateur orchestra, participating herself as clarinetist and organizing numerous tours throughout Europe for the group.

-In 1997, she decided to give up her studies to take up a position at Dr. Raab & Dr. Böhm Artist Agency, eventually making her hobby and great passion for classical music her chosen profession.
+In 1997, she decided to give up her studies to take up a position in the Dr. Raab & Dr. Böhm Artist Agency, eventually making her hobby and great passion for classical music her chosen profession.
 Dr. Horst Böhm promoted her to senior management in 2001, which allowed her to promote the careers of young, talented artists with great competence and personal care.
-During the course of her 14-year long career, she succeeded in bringing renowned singers like Patricia Petibon, Bernarda Fink, Marjana Lipovšek, Michael Schade, and Thomas Quasthoff to the agency.
-In May 2011, Helga Machreich founded Machreich Artists Management agency, which she runs independently.
+During the course of her 14-year long career, she succeeded in bringing renowned singers like Patricia Petibon, Bernarda Fink, Michael Schade, Florian Boesch and Thomas Quasthoff to the agency.
+In May 2011, Helga Machreich-Unterzaucher founded the Machreich Artists Management agency, which she runs independently.

 Richard Stokes is Professor of Lieder at the Royal Academy of Music, London, and has given many lectures and masterclasses on Lieder and art song at St John’s Smith Square, Wigmore Hall, Queen Elizabeth Hall and the Edinburgh and Aldeburgh Festivals.
 For the operatic stage, he translated Wozzeck and La voix humaine (Opera North), Parsifal, Lulu and L’Amour de loin (ENO) and has also produced a singing translation of Wolfgang Rihm’s Jakob Lenz for performance at ENO in 2012.